-FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DP51291.
-Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DP51291 is as safe as food derived from other non-GM corn lines.
+FSANZ's assessment did not identify any public health and safety concerns with food derived from corn line DAS1131.
+Based on the best available scientific evidence, including detailed studies provided by the applicant, FSANZ's assessment is that food derived from corn line DAS1131 is as safe for human consumption as food derived from other conventional non-GM corn lines.